 - Minimum Wage Violation: On the federal level the minimum wage is set at $7.25, while the state level is $12.00 per hour, which is set to rise to $15.00 by the year 2022.
 If you are an employee in the state of California and are being paid less than the minimum wage, then you may be entitled to monetary damages.

 - Meal and Rest Breaks: All non-exempt employees working over 5 hours are owed a 30-minute meal break or two 30-minute meal breaks if 5 hours are exceeded.
-Often times, employers will schedule workers for shifts under five hours and in this case a 10-minute break should be offered for every four hours worked.
-If you have been denied these breaks by your employer, that is a serious violation to your rights as a worker and there may be legal remedies available to you.
+Often, employers will schedule workers for shifts under five hours and in this case, a 10-minute break should be offered for every four hours worked.
+If you have been denied these breaks by your employer, that is a serious violation of your rights as a worker and there may be legal remedies available to you.

-When an individual hires us, our team works hard to provide the best possible and settlement possible for their case.
+Why Choose Ghozland - Our Team is Comprised of Well-respected Lawyers Who Have Been Involved in Several Multi-Million Dollar Settlements - When an individual hires us, our team works hard to provide the best possible settlement possible for their case.
 We work closely with our clients to ensure that they are given the ability to recuperate from their injuries, while we handle the legal side of things.